R-Grigala/Minimax_Algorithm/README.md

-How To Make Tic Tac Toe Game In React | Create Tic-Tac-Toe Using React JS And AI (Alpha-beta-pruning)
+Build a Full Stack Multiplayer Tic Tac Toe with a Realtime Chat + Authentication - ReactJS, It also has an added computer game where the AI algorithm (Alpha-beta-pruning) is used.